Tram Mai anchors of First @ 4 with Mike Gonzalez.

 Tram was born in Saigon, Vietnam.
 When she was a year old, she and her family fled on the last plane out of when Saigon before the Communists took over the country.
 She took her first steps at a refugee camp at Eglin Air Force Base in Florida.
 Her family eventually made their way to southern California, where Tram was raised most of her life.
 She graduated from UCLA, majoring in communication studies with a minor in Asian American Studies.

-From the hurricanes in Florida, to the tornadoes in Ohio, to the wildfires in Arizona, Tram has covered many natural disasters and in particular, issues that affect Arizona’s children.
+From the hurricanes in Florida, to the tornadoes in Ohio, to the wildfires in Arizona, Tram has covered many natural disasters, as well as, in particular, issues that affect Arizona’s children.
 Tram has also co-hosted with Regis Philbin, interviewed numerous celebrities, covered the red carpet for the Emmy’s in Los Angeles and the Arizona Cardinals when they went to the Superbowl in Tampa, Florida.
 But her favorite stories are the ones that inspire others.
 As a journalist, the most rewarding part of her job is making a difference in people’s lives.

 Tram is married and has twins, Zakary and Zoey.
 She also has two golden retrievers, Napa Bella and Pressley Ann.
 She enjoys traveling, biking, hiking, reading, cooking, and entertaining at home with her homemade desserts.